singhpratham72/tua/README.md

 Tua is a mobile payments application built with Flutter that allows users to easily initiate money transfers from India to the USA.
 It provides a simple and convenient way for individuals and businesses to send money securely.

 ## Features
+Before using the Tua app, make sure to have the `tua-backend` server running locally or at a remote location.
+The backend server provides the necessary API endpoints to register and manage bank transfers.

+To set up and run the `tua-backend` server, refer to the [Tua Backend Repository](https://github.com/singhpratham72/tua-backend) and follow the instructions provided in the README.

+Once the `tua-backend` server is running and accessible, you can use the Tua app to perform the following actions:

 - **Sender Details:** Users can enter their personal information, including full name, email, phone number, national ID number, and address.
 - **Sender's Bank Details:** Users can provide their bank information, including bank name, account number, and IFSC code.